mweiherer/irbsm/README.md

 ### Preprocess Your Data
 To train our model on your own watertight 3D breast scans, you first need to bring your data into the file format we're using (we're expecting training data to be stored in `.hdf5` files).
 The following script does that for you; it first scales raw meshes into the unit cube, and then optionally discards inner structures.
-Finally, it procudes a ready-to-use `.hdf5` file, that you can later plugin into our training pipeline.
+Finally, it produces a ready-to-use `.hdf5` file that you can later plug into our training pipeline.
 Simply type
 ```
 python scripts/preprocess_dataset.py <path-to-your-scans>